sintefmath/tinia/static/doc/mod_trell.md

 To start a new program, we must write in a unique id in the "Job id" field.
 The id can be any (reasonable short) text without spaces.
-The executable field should be the name of the executable to be run. mod_trell will look for executable in the directory specified by the apache-httpd option `TrellAppRoot`.
+The executable field should be the name of the executable to be run. mod_trell will look for executables in the directory specified by the apache-httpd option `TrellAppRoot`.
 If you've installed tinia through the .deb package, this will be `/var/trell/apps`.
 For now, we'll use the simple test program `stest_job`.